faizanzafar40/faizanzafar40.github.io/_posts/2015-11-09-web-passwords-database-security.md

 ---
 layout: post
-title: New innovative technique for securely storing passwords in databases
+title: A New & Simple Technique for Securely Storing Passwords in Databases
 modified: 2015-11-09
 comments: true
 tags: [blog]